cesar-rgon/simple-kf2-server-launcher/README.md

 If more than one profile, you can select wich server you want to join (one per profile).

 #### WebAdmin page
-In this section you can access to WebAdmin page only if the server is already started and web page is checked in Main Page of the application.
+In this section you can access to WebAdmin page only if the server is already started and web page is checked in "Main Page" section of the application.
 WebAdmin allows you to manage and control the Killing Floor 2 server.

 ![Launcher screenshot](src/main/resources/images/documentation/screenshot02.png)

 #### Install or update page
-In this section you can install or update a Killing Floor 2 server.
+In this section you can install or update the Killing Floor 2 server.

 ![Launcher screenshot](src/main/resources/images/documentation/screenshot03.png)